Leonidas J. Guibas

 physical simulations involving deformations and contacts

 Leonidas Guibas obtained his Ph.D. from Stanford in 1976, under the supervision of Donald Knuth.
 His main subsequent employers were Xerox PARC, MIT, and DEC/SRC.
 He has been at Stanford since 1984 as Professor of Computer Science.
-He has produced several Ph.D. students who are well-known in computational geometry, such as John Hershberger, Jack Snoeyink, and Jorge Stolfi, or in computer graphics, such as David Salesin and Eric Veach.
-At Stanford he has developed new courses in algorithms and data structures, geometric modeling, geometric algorithms, and sensor networks.
-Professor Guibas is an ACM Fellow and winner of the ACM/AAAI Allen Newell award.
+Professor Guibas has graduated over 40 Ph.D. students, many of whom are well-known in computational geometry, in computer graphics, in computer vision, in theoretical computer science, and in ad hoc and sensor networks.
+At Stanford he has developed new courses in algorithms and data structures, geometric modeling and processing, geometric algorithms, geometric and topological data analysis, sensor networks, and computational biology.